BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 ### Summary

 Have a think what would be good for app in a production environment.
 Maybe just getting recommendations to review might be good then you update manually.
-Having Auto mode on will terminate and restart pods and containers which is maybe something your application can't handle in a production environment.
+Having Auto mode on will terminate and restart pods and containers which maybe something your application can't handle in a production environment.

 VPAs are not aware of OpenShift cluster infrastructure variables such as node size in terms of memory and CPU.
 Therefore, it doesn't know whether a recommended pod size will fit your node.